Back Pain Treatment in Fort Worth, TX

 - Occupation – Jobs that involve heavy lifting, bending or twisting have a higher chance of leading to back pain for the employees.

-Types of Lower Back Pain Based on Duration
+What Are the Types of Lower Back Pain?

 Over 80 percent of the population will suffer from lower back pain during their lives.
 The lower back consists of the lumbar spine, vertebrae numbers L1 through L5.
 The construction is complex; the loads this area of the spine supports are large.
 The area is ripe for injury.